 FUN IN THE SUN

 I love wearing bucket hats on trips.
 They keep me shielded from the sun and rain while keeping my hands free to take photos and videos.

 If you enjoy snorkeling, then you’re going to love this mask.
 It’s a revolutionary device that combines the mask and snorkel into one piece.
 The mask covers your entire face so you can breathe more naturally and not have to stick an uncomfortable snorkel in your mouth.

 If you’re going to the beach or anywhere with water, then it’s a good idea to have one of these waterproof river bags to keep your valuables dry and protected.

 I’ve been using a Wacom pad for almost 20 years now.
 Without it, creating digital graphics would be so much more difficult.
-It allows you to draw on the screen more naturally, like you would with pen on paper.
-I use it to create the graphics on this blog.
+I use this instead of a mouse.

 You need a good external hard drive to store all your pictures and files.
 I’ve used several brands but I find the Seagate drives to be the most reliable.

 Like everyone, we’ve been spending a lot of time at home because of the global situation.
 These are some of the things that keep us entertained when we aren’t on the road.

 You’ll need good hardwood to make wood-fired pizzas.